equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

 touchpad too big (I was afraid I would have palm detection issues) and no buttons.

 Honestly I don't trust Lenovo.
-They were caught several times several years installing crapware to laptops (and even to bios !) and although that only affected Windows (which I would reinstall with Ubuntu anyway) the thing is I don't like to buy stuff from such manufacturers.
+They were caught several times for several years installing crapware to laptops (and even to bios !) and although that only affected Windows (which I would reinstall with Ubuntu anyway) the thing is I don't like to buy stuff from such manufacturers.

-The problem is that I search the entire current laptop market and Lenovo e480 was the only one that matches my expectations from laptop and the price.
+But let's put morals aside.
+I've searched the entire current laptop market and Lenovo e480 was the only one that matches all my expectations from a laptop (and for a good price).

 So my message to Lenovo is: stop selling out your customers !
-You are making great nice laptops you are just scaring away potential customers!
+You are making great laptops you are just scaring away potential customers!

-And message to HP: Build laptops with touchpad keys !
+And message to HP: Build professional laptops with touchpad keys again FFS !

 And to you: Lenovo e480 is a great laptop.
 Second best I ever had in my life (after HP Elitebook 4330.).

-MacBook Air is fine but not even close to these two.
-And Dell XPS 13 is a waste of money.
+> MacBook Air is fine but just a shiny gadget for that is not even close to these two laptops
+> and Dell XPS 13 (late 2015) was a terrible waste of money.